Skip to main content

 Letter of Inquiry and Application

 Applying for a Cooper Grant or a Promise Grant for 2025-26 or 2026-27 begins with submitting a short Letter of Inquiry (LOI).
 This gives each applicant the opportunity to present a brief, focused summary of topic(s) which the proposed event(s) will engage the Swarthmore College community, and in what way(s) the proposed guest(s) will enrich the academic work of Swarthmore College.
-Upon acceptance of the LOI, applicants will be invited to submit an application including details on specific activities, space and technical needs, budget requirements, etc. This coming year’s deadline for a Letter of Inquiry will be in early February 2025 with full applications due from those selected to apply by sometime in March 2025.
+Upon acceptance of the LOI, applicants will be invited to submit an application including details on specific activities, space and technical needs, budget requirements, etc. This coming year’s deadline for a Letter of Inquiry will be February 7, 2025 with full applications due from those selected to apply by March 19,2025.

 Today the Cooper Committee awards three distinct grants: